wegener-center/pyCAT/INSTALL.md

     pip install --upgrade matplotlib
     pip install --upgrade pyke

-This will install these packages along with some dependencies into *env* Unfortunately *iris* is not available on pypi.python.org.
+This will install these packages along with some dependencies into *env*.

+Unfortunately *iris* is not available on pypi.python.org.
 Thus you will have to download it from github:

     git clone https://github.com/SciTools/iris